Enter the World of Global Maritime Navigation

 Who used this chronometer?

 Captain Walter Talbot seems to have inherited these objects, after his cousin John Carpenter had died.
-Talbot inherited Kiplin Hall from John and also took the name Carpenter.
-He lived at Kiplin Hall from 1887 until 1904.
+Talbot inherited Kiplin Hall from John, living there from 1887 until 1904, and also took the name Carpenter.

-Talbot clearly intended to use the chronometer in his role as the captain of HMS Steady.
+Talbot clearly intended to use the chronometer in his role as the captain of HMS Steady from 1864.
 However, after Talbot had set sail from Southampton, the captain of the larger HMS Fawn died and Talbot was given that more prestigious position instead.
-He served in the Caribbean Sea, in Jamaica, Bahamas, Cuba and Belize, visiting Nassau, Port Royal, Cochrane Anchorage, Havana and Belize, as part of British colonial policy.
+He was based in the Caribbean Sea, in Jamaica, Bahamas, Cuba and Belize, visiting Nassau, Port Royal, Cochrane Anchorage, Havana and Belize, as part of British colonial policy.

 Explore HMS Fawn

 What did Captain Walter Talbot’s ship look like?
-We don’t have an image of HMS Fawn from 1864 when Talbot was captain and when the marine chronometer was very likely used, but we do have some artists’ impressions from slightly earlier that decade and a few years later.
+We don’t have an image of HMS Fawn from 1864 when Talbot was captain and when the marine chronometer was very likely used, but we do have some paintings from slightly earlier that decade and a few years later.

 Firstly, from 1862 you can see HMS Fawn and HMS Miranda taking part in a regatta, by F R Slack (artist) and Day and Son (engravers), from the National Maritime Museum collection.